haidang1201/HTTPStreaming/README.md

 ![alt text](https://github.com/haidang1201/HTTPStreaming/blob/main/Topology.png)

 Source code structure
-	--Server: server_KPush.cpp: create a HTTP server that can push video segment to the clients periodically.
+	--Server: server_KPush.cpp: create a HTTP server that can push video segment to the clients periodically. <br />
-	--Clients: nghttp2: modified version of nghttp2 which is employed an adaptive algorithm to dynamically decide video qualities and send HTTP request to the server
+	--Clients: nghttp2: modified version of nghttp2 which is employed an adaptive algorithm to dynamically decide video qualities and send HTTP request to the server <br />
-	--Network: topology.py: create the network topology, simulate the bandwidth fluctuation.
+	--Network: topology.py: create the network topology, simulate the bandwidth fluctuation.<br />

 How to perform experiments?